rmzetti/hover-exec/test/basic_tests.md

 The message shows `hover-exec` followed by the code block id (`js`).
 The bottom line (with the comment) provides the main `exec` function.

 ### Exec
-When the bottom line is clicked the script should execute, and an 'alert' box appear (bottom right) with `(i) hello world` in it.
+When the bottom line is clicked the script should execute, and, in accordance with the script,  an 'alert' box will appear (bottom right) with `(i) hello world` in it.

 Other 'clickable' areas should provide information as follows:

 Hover over [`last script`] to show the `path/name` of the code to be executed.
 Clicking that will open the file in the editor.
 The contents of the block will be in the file if the script has been executed.
-Similarly, `last result` will show any text output that has been produced.
-There will be no content for the above case, when the following script is executed, the `last result` command should show the same output seen in the editor:
+Similarly, `last result` will show any text output that was produced.
+There will be no content for the above case, but when the following script is executed, the `last result` command should show the same output seen in the editor:

 ```js //when executed 'hello world' should be visible in a following code block titled 'output' (if you execute again there will be no 'visible' change, because the new content is identical to the old.)
 console.log('> ***hello world***')